Welcome! I’m Katie and An Unfamiliar Sky is my personal travel blog.

 By night I eat and drink my way around London and plot adventures tiny and big.
 In my spare time I love to cook, run, read and ski.

 I took the second star on the right after university and headed straight on till my dream writing job… said no writer ever.
-I was a boomerang kid and jumped between home and back again for a few years doing some awesome things like working for Reuters in Kenya for a couple of months, travelling around Indonesia, working for Newsround and living in Brussels for six months while I completed a traineeship in the European Parliament.
+After university, I bounced around for a few years doing some awesome things like working for Reuters in Kenya for a couple of months, travelling around Indonesia, working for BBC Newsround and living in Brussels for six months while I completed a traineeship in the European Parliament.

 While it all feels like a huge adventure in retrospect, I learned an awful lot about perseverance, being brave even when I didn’t feel like it and taking calculated risks over those few years.
 I’m pretty sure it made me a more reflective and conscientious traveller too.

-I fund the majority of my travels myself, but occasionally I’m invited to review travel-related things (accommodation, lounges, restaurants, airlines or sometimes entire regions) by travel companies.
-If this is the case I will put a disclaimer at the bottom of an article to let you know if I got something for free for the purposes of review.
+I fund the majority of my travels myself, but occasionally in the past I’ve been invited to review travel-related things (accommodation, lounges, restaurants, airlines or sometimes entire regions) by travel companies.
+If this is the case I will put a disclaimer at the bottom of an article.
+All content published here is independent, impartial and honest, and is created out of love and never for money.